Skip to main content

 • Over-reliance on personal anecdotes instead of factual data.

-• Misinformation spread via social media or unverified online platforms.
+• Misinformation spreads via social media or unverified online platforms.

 By recognising these triggers, consumers can seek out more reliable and accurate information to guide their financial decisions.